Lotay Tshering: Political career

 Tshering contested the 2013 National Assembly Election but his party was knocked out in the primary round.

 On 14 May 2018, Tshering received 1,155 votes and was elected as the president of the Druk Nyamrup Tshogpa (DNT) just five months before the Third National Assembly Election.

 He was elected to the National Assembly of Bhutan as a candidate of DNT from South Thimphu constituency in 2018 Bhutanese National Assembly election.
 He received 3,662 votes, defeating Kinley Tshering, a candidate of DPT.
 His party won largest number of seats in the 2018 National Assembly Election, bringing Tshering to premiership and Druk Nyamrup Tshogpa into government for the first time.

-Prime Minister
+Prime minister

-On 7 November 2018, he replaced Tshering Tobgay and was sworn in as 3rd democratically elected Prime Minister of Bhutan.
+On 7 November 2018, he replaced Tshering Tobgay and was sworn in as the third democratically elected prime minister of Bhutan.

-On 27 December 2018, he arrived in India (three-day visit) on his first foreign trip after assuming the office.
+On 27 December 2018, he arrived in India for a three-day visit on his first foreign trip after assuming the office.

-On 13 April 2019, he arrived in Bangladesh on an official visit and subsequently on 24 March 2021, on behalf of His Majesty to celebrate the Golden Jubilee of Bangladesh's independence.
+On 13 April 2019, he arrived in Bangladesh on an official visit and subsequently on 24 March 2021, on behalf of to celebrate the Golden Jubilee of Bangladesh's independence.